aviado1/GPU-Data-Collection/README.md

 ## Example Output

 The script exports the GPU data to an Excel file, which includes:
-- **Intervals Worksheet**: Shows each data point collected at intervals.
+- **Intervals Worksheet**: Shows each data point collected at intervals, including GPU load and memory usage.
-- **Total Averages Worksheet**: Shows the average utilization and memory usage calculated over the entire collection period.
+- **Total Averages Worksheet**: Shows the average GPU load and memory usage calculated over the entire collection period.

 ## Disclaimer